Matthew 7:19–20: Content

+Analysis

 In the previous verses Jesus has begun a metaphor describing false prophets as trees that produce bad fruit.
 In this verse he tells what happens to such trees.
 The language in this passage is borrowed from that used by John the Baptist in Chapter 3, and its use here creates clear parallels between Jesus and John.
 The second part of verse 19 is worded almost identically to Matthew 3:10, with only a slight grammatical change as it is no longer following the axe metaphor.
 Harrington notes that this verse does not appear in this section of Luke.
 Harrington thus believes that the author of Matthew appended the words of the Baptist to material found in Q to make the warning more eschatological.

 The mention of fire is a clear reference to Gehenna, which has been twice already mentioned in the Sermon on the Mount at Matthew 5:22 and 5:29.
 Davies and Allison note that the reference to fire is metaphorical rather than literal.
 At other parts of the gospel, such as Matthew 8:12, the ultimate punishment is darkness.

 Schweizer notes the use of the word "every" and how it emphasizes the universal nature of God's examination.
 Verse 19 is one of the harshest statements by Jesus.
 To Bruner it serves as a reminder that there is a sternness to Jesus' message that believers should not ignore.
 To France this is a warning that even some of those who claim to be disciples will be punished at the Last Judgment.